iliayatsenko/github.io/source/_posts/data-in-tests.md

 ### UPD2:
 Despite I do not know any helper libraries for "Fresh Fixture" implementation, there is an interesting feature in Laravel framework - [Eloquent Factories](https://laravel.com/docs/11.x/eloquent-factories).
 It makes creating and persisting  objects of any given state very concise and expressive.
 But obviously it is tightly coupled to Eloquent models, so can be used only with Laravel.

+### UPD3:
+Another interesting, although not very popular, library for "Fresh Fixture" implementation is `thephpleague/factory-muffin`.
+It is a standalone library, not coupled to any specific framework, and provides a way to define factories for your models.
+Codeception has a module for it - `codeception/module-datafactory`.

 ### Useful links

 About fixtures: https://matthiasnoback.nl/2018/07/about-fixtures/